Life Insurance for Cyclosporine users.

 That because Cyclosporine is such a useful medication that can be used to treat a wide variety of different medications while it is true that some folks may be able to qualify for a Preferred Plus rate class after having been prescribed Cyclosporine, there are some who may be using their Cyclosporine to treat a more “serious” medical condition who may not be able to qualify for such a rate.

-There are some folks who simply many not be able to qualify for a traditional term or whole life insurance policy at all which is why, most (if not all) life insurance companies are going to want to know more about “why” you’ve been prescribed Cyclosporine prior to making any kind of decision about outcome of your life insurance application.
+There are some folks who simply many not be able to qualify for a traditional term or whole life insurance policy at all which is why most (if not all) life insurance companies are going to want to know more about “why” you’ve been prescribed Cyclosporine prior to making any kind of decision about the outcome of your life insurance application.

 Why do life insurance companies care if I’ve been prescribed Cyclosporine?